gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 ## The Generator pattern in Go

-Coming into Go I was highly intrigued by all the powerful concurrency patterns made possible in this language, elaborated in blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).
+Coming into Go, the author was highly intrigued by all the powerful concurrency patterns made possible in this language, elaborated in blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).

-I was even more happy to find that the simple and straight-forward generator pattern I knew from python was easy to implement in Go too.
+The author was even more happy to find that the simple and straight-forward generator pattern in python was easy to implement in Go too.

 The above python code would read something like this in Go, using the generator pattern (leaving out some imports and const definitions, for brevity):